dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 overcome that signified opportunity, now it is the capacity for sifting through the data to find the valuable nuggets.

+Keep? - Over the next decade or so, we'll see that these free information distribution platforms, such as the internet, are gradually reclaimed to be refitted by gatekeepers who sell access for profits.
+Depending on how you feel about the degree to which freedom of information permeance can be responsible, it's restriction can be a blessing or a curse and thus, profiting from it's restriction could be seen as necessary or abominable.

 - paid access to distribute information to people in a targeted manner
   - a.k.a. advertising in general